alphanet-systems/fs-biz-stream/PRODUCT_DESIGN.md

 ## 6. Technical Architecture Scenarios

 This section outlines three potential technology stacks for the backend.
 The goal is to choose the path that best balances development speed with our core principles of control, reliability, and open-source philosophy.
+All three scenarios assume the use of **Next.js** for the frontend and **Prisma ORM** for data access, allowing a seamless transition from local **SQLite** development to production **PostgreSQL**.

 ### **Scenario A: The "Modular Control" Stack**